Demographics of Chad

 Demographics of Chad, Data of Our World in Data, year 2022; Number of inhabitants in millions.

 The people of Chad speak more than 100 languages and divide themselves into many ethnic groups.
 However, language and ethnicity are not the same.
 Moreover, neither element can be tied to a particular physical type.

 Although the possession of a common language shows that its speakers have lived together and have a common history, peoples also change languages.
 This is particularly so in Chad, where the openness of the terrain, marginal rainfall, frequent drought and famine, and low population densities have encouraged physical and linguistic mobility.
 Slave raids among non-Muslim peoples, internal slave trade, and exports of captives northward from the ninth to the twentieth centuries also have resulted in language changes.

-Anthropologists view ethnicity as being more than genetics.
-Like language, ethnicity implies a shared heritage, partly economic, where people of the same ethnic group may share a livelihood, and partly social, taking the form of shared ways of doing things and organizing relations among individuals and groups.
-Ethnicity also involves a cultural component made up of shared values and a common worldview.
-Like language, ethnicity is not immutable.
-Shared ways of doing things change over time and alter a group's perception of its own identity.

-Not only do the social aspects of ethnic identity change but the biological composition (or gene pool) also may change over time.
-Although most ethnic groups emphasize intermarriage, people are often proscribed from seeking partners among close relatives—a prohibition that promotes biological variation.
-In all groups, the departure of some individuals or groups and the integration of others also changes the biological component.

 The Chadian government has avoided official recognition of ethnicity.
 With the exception of a few surveys conducted shortly after independence, little data were available on this important aspect of Chadian society.
 Nonetheless, ethnic identity was a significant component of life in Chad.

 The peoples of Chad carry significant ancestry from Eastern, Central, Western, and Northern Africa.